-Thank you very much for your continued support with your child's learning at home.
+Thank you very much for your continued support with your child's learning, including completing reading, phonics and maths activities with them at home.
 It is greatly appreciated and really does enhance the children's understanding and progress.
 As ever, if you have any questions as the term progresses, or would like to discuss anything, please either catch me at the end of the school day or send an email to the school office and I will get in touch with you as soon as I can.